ChainSafe/benchmark/README.md

 The above command will:

 - Read benchmark history from the specified provider (AWS S3)
-- Figure out the prev benchmark based on your option (defaults to latest commit in main branch)
+- Figure out the previous benchmark based on your option (defaults to latest commit in main branch)
-- Run benchmark comparing with previous
+- Run benchmark comparing with previousious
   - Collect benchmark data in-memory while streaming results
 - Add result to benchmark history and persist them to the specified provider (AWS S3)
-- If in CI, post a PR or commit comment with an expandable summary of the benchmark results comparision
+- If in CI, post a PR or commit comment with an expandable summary of the benchmark results comparison
 - If a performance regression was detected, exit 1

 ### Track performance in CI